Opposition to the Iraq War: Opposition from national security and military personnel

 Several prominent members of the military and national security communities, particularly those who favor a more realist approach to international relations, have been critical of both the decision to invade Iraq and the prosecution of the War.

 On July 28, 2002, less than eight months before the invasion of Iraq,The Washington Post reported that "many senior U.S. military officers" including members of the Joint Chiefs of Staff opposed an invasion on the grounds that the policy of containment was working.

 A few days later, Gen. Joseph P. Hoar (Ret.) warned the Senate Foreign Relations Committee that the invasion was risky and perhaps unnecessary.

 Morton Halperin, a foreign policy expert with the Council on Foreign Relations and Center for American Progress warned that an invasion would increase the terrorist threat.

-In a 2002 book, Scott Ritter, a Nuclear Weapons Inspector in Iraq from 1991–98, argued against an invasion and expressed doubts about the Bush Administration's claims that Saddam Hussein had a WMD capability.
+In a 2002 book, Scott Ritter, a Nuclear Weapons Inspector in Iraq from 1991 to 1998, argued against an invasion and expressed doubts about the Bush Administration's claims that Saddam Hussein had a WMD capability.
 He later accused the Bush administration of deliberately misleading the public.

 I think [The Bush Administration] has stated that Iraq has weapons of mass destruction, and that's as simple as they want to keep it.
 They don't want to get into the nitty-gritty things such as if you bury a Scud missile to hide it from detection, there is a little thing called corrosion.
 Where do you hide the fuel, how do you make this stuff up, how do you align it.
 Because when you disassemble it, there is a process called re-alignment.
 There is a factory involved in that.
 And then you have to test launch it to make sure that the alignment works, and that's detectable, and they haven't done that.
 There is a lot of common sense things that go into consideration of whether or not Iraq has an operational weapons of mass destruction capability.

 Brent Scowcroft, who served as National Security Adviser to President George H. W. Bush was an early critic.
 He wrote an August 15, 2002 editorial in The Wall Street Journal entitled "Don't attack Saddam," arguing that the war would distract from the broader fight against terrorism and the Israeli–Palestinian conflict, which should be the U.S.'s highest priority in the Middle East.
-The next month, Gen. Hugh Shelton, former Chairman of the Joint Chiefs of Staff, agreed that war in Iraq would distract from the War on Terrorism.
+The next month, Gen. Hugh Shelton, former chairman of the Joint Chiefs of Staff, agreed that war in Iraq would distract from the War on Terrorism.